htopkill/Xwriter/README.md

 Xwriter is a plain-text/rich-text editor for Linux
 based on an extended markdown syntax ( [Markdock](markdock.md) )

+Why should i use Xwriter ?

+1. You want a **real** rich-text editor based on markdown, with just a few extra syntax
+2. You want to keep your markdown files in a zip file you can open with Xwriter
+3. You want pandoc import/export features
+4. You want to develop plugin/extra features with an easy-to-learn language (tcl/tk)
+5. You want to be able to customize everything ( toolbar, themes .... )

+With Xwriter/pandoc, you can do amazing tasks :  import a web site you can edit as a rich-text file, then save to a zip file you can edit/read later... in less than 30 seconds

 Contact/Discussion :
 [ Mastodon ](https://fosstodon.org/@sudokill)
 [ Reddit ](https://www.reddit.com/r/markdock/)